claui/homebrew-textmate/README.md

 - Follow Homebrew’s [troubleshooting steps](https://github.com/Homebrew/brew/blob/master/docs/Troubleshooting.md).

+- If you are trying to contribute to the repo, the easiest way is to just work in the tap directly.
+Go to `/usr/local/Homebrew/Library/Taps/claui/homebrew-textmate` and work from there.

 - **If none of these steps help**, file a new issue **with the `homebrew-textmate` project**. **Do not submit** an issue to the Homebrew project if the issue seems to be related to TextMate bundles, or to the `brew tm` command.